The potential health hazards of excess noise in healthcare settings

-In Creating Acoustically Sound Hospitals, we noted that machines used to improve our health could be the very things that impede our recovery.
-The noise from
+In our news post How to Create Better Acoustics in a Hospital, we noted that machines used to improve our health could be the very things that impede our recovery.
+That’s because the sounds from:

 - Heart rate monitors

 - Drips and